javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 - The `range` itself does not have the `next()` method.
 - Instead, another object, a so-called "iterator" is created by the call to `range[Symbol.iterator]()`, and it handles the iteration.

-So, the iterator is separate from the object.
+So, the iterator object is separate from the object it iterates over.

-Technically, we may merge them and use `range` itself as the iterator, to make the code simpler.
+Technically, we may merge them and use `range` itself as the iterator to make the code simpler.

 Like this: